inductor-labs/hamlet-tutorials/4-tabbed-list/README.md

 `npm install --save-dev coffeeify`

-and notice that we added a `browserify` key to `package.json` with the `coffeeify` transform.
-This allows us to write coffeescript and have browserify transform it into JavaScript when built.
+Notice that we added a `browserify` key to `package.json` with the `coffeeify` transform.
+This allows us to write CoffeeScript and have browserify transform it into JavaScript when built.

 ## Viewing the example

-Run `sh build.sh` and then `open index.haml` to view the example in your browser.
+Run `sh build.sh` and then `open index.html` to view the example in your browser.